Best Ever Homemade Fruit and Nut Granola [Recipe]

 - As a breakfast cereal with milk

-- With yogurt and fresh fruit in the morning
+- With yogurt and fresh berries in the morning

 - In a yogurt parfait